 The European Medicines Agency (EMA) is responsible for assessing Maximum Residue Limits for veterinary medicinal products marketed in the EU.

 EU countries must monitor food of animal origin for the presence of residues.
-The legislation governing the design and implementation of residue monitoring plans is as follows:
+The legislation governing the design and implementation of control plans is as follows: